Attention:

 Why you should require drug testing for new employees

 You don’t have to be an award-winning neurosurgeon to know that illicit drugs can impair one’s physical and mental capabilities.
 Drugs can also impair one’s judgment and decision making.
 Those are two critical abilities for health workers because they take care of patients.
 Lives are literally in their hands.
 Add on the fact that hospitals, clinics and other healthcare facilities are high-stress and fast-paced environments, drug and alcohol intoxication on the job should always be inexcusable.
+Let’s take a look at some benefits of drug testing, whether pre-employment or as a recurring program after they’re hired.

 • Reduces the chance of on-the-job accidents and injuries.